MisaRistolainen/MisasMinerSetup/README.md

 ---

-Short walkthrough of the 1st launch on AMD cards can be found [Here](https://streamable.com/6atv7)
+Short walkthrough of the 1st launch can be found [Here](https://streamable.com/4tmiy)

-A little bit more indepth walkthrough with explanations, also for AMD can be found [Here](https://streamable.com/89x58)
+A little bit more indepth walkthrough with explanations, also for AMD can be found [Here](https://streamable.com/89x58) OUTDATED!!!

 ---